Causes Of Plantar Fasciistis

 Plantar fasciitis is not caused by a virus in the blood nor is it caused simply by old age, bad shoes, or poor luck.
 Plantar fasciitis is a sign that you have some issue with strength, alignment, or movement in your feet and legs.

-In terms of what’s causing your specific case if plantar fasciitis everything is relative to your life situation.
+In terms of what’s causing your specific case of plantar fasciitis, everything is relative to your life situation.
 You may only have slightly high arches and very slightly weak glutes for eg. but if you run ultramarathons it amplifies those issues.
-The more severe your weaknesses and mis-alignments are, the less tolerance for activity you will have and the more stubborn and sensitive your plantar fasciitis and foot pain will usually be.
+The more severe your weaknesses and misalignments are, the less tolerance for activity you will have and the more stubborn and sensitive your plantar fasciitis and foot pain will usually be.